Showing posts with label piano. Show all posts

 I walked outside and took pictures of the Rose bushes in full bloom.

-On July 20, 2018, the Larimore Home caught fire and was badly burned not sure if it is repairable.
+On July 20, 2018, the Larimore Home caught fire and was severely damaged, leaving its repairability in doubt.

 Power to the house was previously cut due to another small fire about ten days before the one in July.